-- Deploy the phased approach of the eBilling solution tool on or about October 2019. - Provide stakeholders with status of eBilling project on a bimonthly basis (in progress). - Provide the nine participating eBilling pilot project licensees with status of eBilling project on a monthly basis (in progress).
+- Provide stakeholders with status of eBilling project on a bimonthly basis (in progress). - Provide the nine participating eBilling pilot project licensees with status of eBilling project on a monthly basis (in progress).

 6. Please provide a list of all new research initiated during the reporting period.
-For each new project, please provide the estimated timeframe and resources necessary for completion, and a description of the safety significance of the research.3
+For each new project, please provide the estimated timeframe and resources necessary for completion, and a description of the safety significance of the research.

-During the month of February 2019, the Office of Nuclear Regulatory Research initiated research on or substantially revised the following research:
+During the month of April 2019, the Office of Nuclear Regulatory Research initiated research on or substantially revised the following research:

-Name of New or Revised Project Estimated Estimated Safety Significance of Completion Resources Research Activity No New or Revised Research Activities to Report for February 2019
+Name of New or Revised Project Estimated Estimated Safety Significance of Completion Resources Research Activity No New or Revised Research Activities to Report for April 2019